 Temporary partial disability is for employees who:

-- Can’t return to work at all due to the disabling injury or illness.
-The payments you will receive are two-thirds of your average weekly wages multiplied by your disability rating.
+- Can’t return to work at all due to the disabling injury or illness – The payments you will receive are two-thirds of your average weekly wages multiplied by your disability rating.
 The disability rating is a percentage that indicates the level of impairment or loss of bodily function.
 To calculate the amount of your benefit payments, multiply your disability rating by two-thirds of your weekly wages before the accident occurred.
 For example, if you earned $900 per week and your doctor provided you with a 50% disability rating, you would receive $300 payments.

-- Can return to work but unable to complete all job-related tasks.
-You would be eligible for payments at two-thirds of the difference between your average weekly wages before and after the accident.
+- Can return to work but unable to complete all job-related tasks – You would be eligible for payments at two-thirds of the difference between your average weekly wages before and after the accident.

 Permanent partial disability benefit payments will depend on the body part affected.

 - Scheduled loss of use awards: New laws provide a schedule that determines the number of weeks an injured worker can collect benefits based on the body part they can no longer use.
-Your payments will be two-thirds of your average weekly wages before the accident occurred multiplied by the schedule associated with your injury.
+Your payments will be two-thirds of your average weekly wages before the accident, multiplied by the schedule associated with your injury.
 For example, if you have a 50% loss of use of your hands, you would receive payments for a maximum of 122 weeks.

-- Nonscheduled awards: This is for anyone who suffered permanent disability to their head, spine, organ, or another body part that isn’t included on the scheduled list.
+- Nonscheduled awards: This is for anyone who suffered permanent disability to their head, spine, organ, or another body part that isn’t on the scheduled list.
 Payments are at two-thirds of the difference between your pre and post-injury average weekly wages.
 The maximum number of weeks you can collect payments depends on the percentage of your lost earning capacity.
-For instance, the nonscheduled awards list states that someone with a 95% lost wage capacity is eligible for coverage up to 525 weeks.
+For instance, the nonscheduled awards list states that someone with a 95% lost wage capacity is eligible for up to 525 weeks.

-- Disfigurement: An additional payment up to $20,000 is available for someone who suffered an injury that caused a severe and permanent disfigurement of the head, face, or neck.
+- Disfigurement: An additional payment of up to $20,000 is available for someone who suffered an injury that caused a severe and permanent disfigurement of the head, face, or neck.

 Additional benefits might be available under New York workers’ compensation laws, such as: